-Prof. (Dr.) Raffaela Puggioni has joined the Jindal School of International Affairs of O.P.
+Prof. (Dr.) Raffaela Puggioni has joined the School of International Affairs of O.P.
 Jindal Global University in January 2020 as Associate Professor.
-Prior to this position, she was a Global Studies Research Associate at the University of Sussex (UK).
-She is currently Associate Member at The Centre for the Study of Global Human Movement (University of Cambridge, UK) as well as Associate Fellow at the Higher Education Academy (UK).
+She is currently Associate Member at The Centre for the Study of Global Human Movement (University of Cambridge, UK), Global Studies Research Associate at the University of Sussex (UK), and Associate Fellow at the Higher Education Academy (UK).

 Dr Puggioni has some thirteen-year teaching experience in International Studies/Political Science in both British and American systems of higher education, in countries as diverse as Italy, China, Azerbaijan and India.
 Her research expertise cuts across the field of International Relations Theory, Migration Studies, Citizenship Studies, Resistance and Border Studies.
 Although her research is globally-oriented, most of her research has focussed on the Italian/European migration framework, with special attention to everyday practices of resistance.